eead-csic-compbio/PHGv2Tools/README.md

 It basically works with two outputs of PHG:

 #### Pangenome haplotypes VCFs
 The pangenome graph is build from the reference genome.
 Ranges based in annotated genes are described, establishing by starting and ending nodes, physic coordinates at a chromosome.
 Aligning new genomes against it determines the presence/absence of each range at this genome.
 Then, it is possible to add to the pangenome, retaining also this new haplotype for the range, enriching the variability for it.
-With the function [Create VCF files](#https://phg.maizegenetics.net/build_and_load/#create-vcf-files) of PHG an haplotype file for each genome is obtained, as a h.VCF.
+With the module [Create VCF files](#https://phg.maizegenetics.net/build_and_load/#create-vcf-files) of PHG an haplotype file for each genome is obtained, as a h.VCF.
 It is useful to  [merge the VCFs](https://github.com/maize-genetics/phg_v2/blob/main/src/main/kotlin/net/maizegenetics/phgv2/cli/MergeHvcfs.kt) to do analysis of the graph as a whole.
-Functions supported now:
+Modules supported now:
 - [Core, accessory and unique ranges analysis](#Core-accesion-and-unique-ranges-analisys)
 - [Pangenome ranges evolution](#Pangenome-ranges-evolution)
 - [Plot pangenome regions/chromosomes](#Plot-pangenome-regions/chromosomes)